hjanday/WeBid/README.md

 ## 3. Running the application

-Before running the application, add your postgres username and password (username should be "postgres" and the password should be the same from earlier) in the ```.env``` file.
+Before running the application, add your postgres username and password (username should be "postgres" and the password should be the same from earlier) into a ```.env``` file.
 Run maven clean and install.
 Then run the application.
 If your database is properly connected then your database should be populated with all of the tables.
 Go back to pgAdmin4, right click on the table and click on "Query tool".
-Copy and paste this SQL script below to create some auctions and users (there is an sql file you can download as well).
+Copy and paste this SQL script below to create some auctions and users (there is an sql file you can download with the script as well).

 ```
 -- Insert sample users into the users table